 Jennifer: Oh, thank you so much and I just appreciate your time.
 I know that you’re probably getting worn out.
 You’ve been talking and leading, and …

 Tim: Well, you know.
 You did it last year.

 Jennifer: … sharing so much.
 Yeah, well, I know how it must be at this point.
 We had our day off, but not for you, like yesterday.
 So, I’m sure you’re tired and I want to honor that and give you some time to chill out before the next thing.

 Jennifer: So, thank you very [00:38:30] much, and …

 Tim: Thank you.

-Jennifer: … thank you for listening to Third Paddle Podcast.
+Jennifer: … thank you for listening to podcast.
 I’m Jen McFarland.